-- The existing disciplinary code and procedures will be analyzed and where appropriate be aligned to the Employment Equity act, Labour Relations Act as well as the prescribed set of Conditions of Service. - The summary of the disciplinary and grievance procedure will be made available to all employees and become part of the induction and orientation process conducted. - The Code will be subject to amendments should there be changes in any of the relevant legislation.
+- ➤ The existing disciplinary code and procedures are considered by the relevent parities with jurisdiction to consider same i.e SALGBC, the Regulations issued by the relevent Minister from time to time. - The summary of the disciplinary and grievance procedure will be made available to all employees and become part of the induction and orientation process conducted.